istio/istio/pkg/kube/krt/README.md

 * `FilterGeneric(func(any) bool)`: filters by an arbitrary function.

 Note that most filters may only be used if the objects being `Fetch`ed implement appropriate functions to extract the fields filtered against.
+Failures to meet this requirement will result in a `panic`.

 ## Library Status